 You might be wondering – how do books fit with a social network?

-The way you answer that question will tell the Facebook PMs a lot about your out-of-box thinking.
+The way you answer that question will tell the PMs a lot about your creative thinking.

 Among many other things, Facebook groups are doing a wonderful job at providing a platform for bookworms.